zachkklein/bank_app/README.md

 ##  Acknowledgments

-- **JSMastery Tutorial Video** for providing in depth tutorial about how to build this application.
+- **❗❗❗JSMastery Tutorial Video** for providing in depth tutorial about how to build this application.
 Using this tutorial, I was able to learn the technologies thoroughly and fully understand every aspect that went into this application.
-This could not have been a more helpful and informative tutorial.
+This could not have been a more helpful and informative tutorial. ❗❗❗
 - **Plaid** for providing secure banking APIs
 - **Dwolla** for payment processing infrastructure
 - **Appwrite** for backend-as-a-service platform